- 1 Iqbal Day

 Iqbal day is the birthday of Allama Muhammad Iqbal which is celebrated every year on 9th November.
 There is a public holiday all over the country.
 Teachers motivate the children in schools to prepare speeches to describe the dignity of their National hero.
 Also, they present beautiful tablows by wearing traditional costumes to recite his poetry.
 All institutions like to hold functions in different forms to recall the efforts of Allama Iqbal.

-Moreover, a large number of literary and cultural organizations conduct programs at the regional level to remember Allama Iqbal and his work.
+In addition to schools, a large number of literary and cultural organizations also conduct programs at the regional level to remember Allama Iqbal and his work.
 The entire nation shows his love on Iqbal Day.
-The guard change ceremony is held every year by the government of Pakistan at his grave, called “Mazaar-e-Iqbal,” which is present in the Badshahi Mosque in Lahore.
+The guard change ceremony is held every year by the government of Pakistan at his grave, called “Mazaar-e-Iqbal,” which shows the importance of Iqbal day.
+Mazaar-e-Iqbal is located in the Hazuri Bagh, in between the Badshahi Mosque and the great Lahore Fort.

 Biography: When Allama Iqbal was born?